walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 The code herein covers the use case of simple trunk-based development with Terraform.

 1. Develop against a feature branch and locally run `terraform plan` as you go
-2. When you are happy with it create a PR in Github
+2. When you are happy with it create a PR in GitHub
-3. Github Actions will generate a Terraform plan and put it in the PR comments for review
+3. GitHub Actions will generate a Terraform plan and put it in the PR comments for review
 4. Once the code and the plan output is reviewed and accepted it is merged to the main branch
-5. Github Actions will run `terraform apply` on our approved plan
+5. GitHub Actions will run `terraform apply` on our approved plan

 ## The Terraform Bits